 Other Ways to Brew Kenyan Coffee

-If you don’t have the apparatus, patience or simply do not prefer the traditional style of coffee preparation, their are other methods that can bring out the best from your Kenyan coffee.
+If you don’t have the apparatus, patience, or simply do not prefer the traditional style of coffee preparation, there are other methods that can bring out the best from your Kenyan coffee.

 You might have judged by now but forest, fruity and fresh flavors are forever circling the flavor profile of beans originating in Kenya.
 It shouldn’t take a mad scientist to figure out where we’re headed with this train of thought.